kcudding/ecotheory.github.io/teach/unstructured-stochasticity.md

 ### Basic forms of stochasticity and definitions
 #### Demographic stochasticity

-**Demographic stochasticity** refers to chance events of individual mortality and reproduction (inevitable deviation in mean birth and death rates) (Lande *et al*., 2003).

-- Only significant in small populations
+**Demographic stochasticity** refers to chance events of individual mortality and reproduction, such as inevitable deviation in mean birth and death rates (Lande *et al*., 2003).
+Demographic stochasticity is only significant in small populations, and we will explain this in three examples.

 - *Example* 1: Flipping a coin 10,000 times, one will get approximately 5,000 times heads; flipping the same coin 100 times, there could be some deviations from the expected 50:50; flipping the same coin 10 times, it is not suprising that one only gets 2 heads.
 The probability of getting head is approaching 0.5 as the number of trials increases.
 Let's do some experiments with R:

 ```r